Muhammad-Yunus/Basic-OpenCV-Programming/README.md

 # Basic-OpenCV-Programming
- Resource image, videoand file for my basic OpenCV tutorial on Medium
+ Resource image, video and file for my basic OpenCV tutorial on Medium